piratefsh/tuter/README.md

   <li>If you are running Linux, include "gem 'therubyracer'" in the Gemfile.
 Otherwise, remove it.
   </li>

   <li>Sign in with Facebook only works when web app is on Heroku.
-Will nto work locally</li>
+Will not work locally</li>
 </ul>

 ##To Run Server